-As we passed several groups of ruins, we finally made it to the main attraction of Coba — Nohoch Mul, another freestanding step pyramid and one of the highest surviving Mayan pyramids.
-Prior to coming to Coba, I knew that Nohoch Mul was one of the few Mayan pyramids that people could still climb today.
+As we passed several groups of ruins, we finally made it to the main attraction of Coba -- Nohoch Mul, another freestanding step pyramid and one of the highest surviving Mayan pyramids.
+Before coming to Coba, I knew that Nohoch Mul was one of the few Mayan pyramids that people could still climb today.
 Yet, what I had read about the experience varied greatly.
 Some people described climbing as exhilarating and one of the highlights of visiting Coba; others described it with horror citing suffering from lightheadedness and dizziness.
-I decided to withhold the harrowing reviews from Julia to allow her to see and assess the risks of climbing to herself.
+I decided not to tell Julia about the harrowing reviews to allow her to see and assess the risks of climbing to herself.

-As with the Iglesia, Nohoch Mul is hidden in the jungle trees and you have a feeling of discovering it when you step in front of it.
-When we came closer and looked up the unending rows of uneven steps shooting up the sky, Julia quietly muttered under her breath:
+As with the Iglesia, Nohoch Mul is hidden in the jungle, and you have a feeling of discovering it when you step in front of it.
+When we came closer and looked up at the unending rows of uneven steps shooting up the sky, Julia quietly muttered under her breath:

 “No way I am climbing it to the top.”

-Leaving Nohoch Mul, we rode our bicycles for another hour, stopping to marvel at other groups of ruins, including the engraved and sculpted stellae hidden in the lush greenery of the jungle.
-We also parked our bicycles and strolled on elevated rocky pathways that can be characterized as the Mayan paved streets.
+Leaving Nohoch Mul, we rode our bicycles for another hour, stopping to marvel at other groups of ruins, including the engraved stelae hidden in the lush greenery of the jungle.
+We also parked our bicycles and strolled on elevated rocky pathways that can be described as the Mayan paved streets.
 The Maya called them “sacbe” or “white road”.

 Around 11 a.m., we returned our bicycles and exited the park as it started to get overwhelmed with tourists and the jungle was starting to get steamy hot.

 Out of the five Mayan ruins we visited in Mexico, each place had its own cool feature that we appreciated.
-And if we loved Coba for being able to play Indiana Jones, the Tulum ruins stole our hearts with their picturesque location.
+And if we loved Coba for allowing us to play Indiana Jones, the Tulum ruins stole our hearts with their picturesque location.

 The Mayan civilization that dominated this area for hundreds of years had mysteriously vanished from the face of the Earth leaving behind its secrets in places such as Coba and Tulum.
 Whether finding them deep in the jungle or on the towering bluffs overlooking the Caribbean Sea, the Mayan ruins intrigued, amazed, and astonished us, as we explored.
-In future posts, read about us visiting other Mayan ruins in the area, including Chichen Itza, Ek Balam, and Izamal.
+In future posts, read about us visiting other Mayan ruins in the area, including the most famous Chichen Itza.